 The official UK base rate is currently set at 0.75% (Feb 2019).
 A good Holyhead remortgage solicitor could save you a few mortgage payments on your old rate by completing the conveyancing quickly.

-Quittance's solicitors are on the panel for all major lenders, so no matter whether you are changing to an offset mortgage with Britannia or to a two-year discount with the Leeds Building Society, we can assist.
+Solicitors on the panel for all major lenders - so no matter whether you are changing to an offset mortgage with Britannia or to a two-year discount with the Leeds Building Society, we can assist.